OT

 Once you know, the fix is five minutes: install cross-env, replace set VAR=value && with cross-env VAR=value in every script, commit it.
 From that point on, anyone on any OS can run your project without touching the configuration.

 For PixelPerfect, the production build that was silently broken started working on the first deploy after this change.
 No other configuration needed.
-That's the kind of fix I like.

 The one-line takeaway: If your npm scripts set environment variables, use cross-env.
 Install it today, use it everywhere, never think about it again.